 Pedal leisurely along the Chicago River and down by Navy Pier, or head out to the Museum Campus to pay a visit to one or two of its famed institutions.

 Prefer to explore on two feet?
 Stroll around Millennium Park and the Lurie Gardens for a combination of culture and nature that can’t be beat in the heart of one of the nation’s largest cities.

 What better way to celebrate the country’s independence than with a visit to a few attractions that capture the essence of American history?
 The Field Museum is a great place to start, with its World’s Fair heritage and unbeatable collection of American artifacts.

 You could also explore the Chicago Historical Museum to learn about this city’s place in American history.

 Of course, one of the most popular ways to learn about Chicago history is with the Chicago Architecture Cruise – you won’t believe how much of a city’s story can be told through its buildings!

-So if you’re lucky enough to spend this 4th of July weekend in the Windy City, check out a few of these holiday attractions to make the most of your vacation.
+So if you’re lucky enough to spend this 4th of July in Chicago, check out a few of these activities and attractions to make the most of your vacation.

 With everything from barbecues to boat cruises and beyond, there’s something for everyone to enjoy in Chicago.